 1. To Create a new Property from the Create menu, select [Property] from the list of options.

 2. When prompted set the 'Contract Name' and the 'Name' used to identify the Property.

 4. Select [Create] to finish creating your new Property.
 At this point, you will be redirected to the Property Details screen where you add additional information to your Property.

 Changing the Details of a Property

 1. From within the Property screen, you can edit the details of the property by selecting the [Details] option from the menu and then selecting [Edit Property Details].

 2. When you're finished changing the details of the Property, select [Save Property Details] to save your changes.

 Adding an Inspection

-When setting up a Property we need to define the product inspections so that Routine Activities can be generated periodically and inspections can be carried out by assigned Technicians.
+When setting up a Property you need to set up the Product Inspections so that Routine Activities can be generated periodically and inspections can be carried out by assigned Technicians.

 1. To add a new Inspection select ‘Inspections’ from the menu then select ‘Add Products to Inspect’